 2018 United States Department of Agriculture and National Agricultural Statistics Service’s Cattle and Calves Inventory

-The semiannual report released by the National Agricultural Statistics Service (NASS) is comprised of numbers, values, and statistics regarding the United States’ cattle and calves inventory as well as the number of operations and size groups nationally and by state.
+The semiannual report released by the National Agricultural Statistics Service (NASS) is comprised of numbers, values, and statistics regarding the United States’ cattle and calves inventory as well as the number of cattle operations and size groups nationally and by state.
 These statistics and findings are important for Montana cattle ranches.
 It shows the growth of the state compared to the rest of the nation since last year.
 We tried to best summarize the findings of the report below.
+You can dive in and see other reports here.

 As of January 1, 2018, the United States’ cattle inventory is up 1 percent from the previous year.
 The total number of all cattle and calves for the United States has increased by 1 percent from 93.7 million head to 94.4 million head since January 1, 2017.